 If you're more of a sweet tooth, take a look at our tasty afternoon teas around the world and head to the Four Seasons Hotel George V, for the finest Parisian pastries!

-If you're looking for a bargain, the fashion capital of the world has wonderful bohemian quarters full of one-off boutiques and stalls selling just about everything.
-Rue des Abbesses has plenty of independent boutiques, shops and ateliers where creative designers sell their designs.
-In Montematre bookshops, al-fresco cafes, trendy bars and cool music shops rule the roost.
-This is also the most famous hub for artists and writers to mingle.
-Even if you don’t buy much, it’s fun to window shop and potter around.
+If you're looking for a bargain, the fashion capital of the world has wonderful bohemian quarters full of one-off boutiques and stalls that sell, just about everything.
+Rue des Abbesses has plenty of independent boutiques, shops and ateliers where creative designers sell their handywork.
+In Montematre, quirky bookshops, al-fresco cafes, trendy bars and cool music shops rule the roost, it's also the most famous hub for artists and writers to mingle.
+Even if you don’t buy much, wandering through these colourful market stalls is a great way to sightsee.

-Paris has quite a few flea markets and brocantes - shops selling vintage items.
-Village Saint Paul, with its lines of shops and ateliers selling vintage souvenirs and bric-a-brac is a good spot for those who love markets.
+Make time to visit one of the city's flea markets or brocantes while you're here.
+Village Saint Paul, with its narrow line of shops and ateliers selling vintage souvenirs and bric-a-brac is a good spot for those who love markets and second-hand buys.
 Au Bon Usage, a showroom specializing in vintage furniture and home décor items, is a magnet for those looking for classic pieces of French furniture to send back home.
-Marché Aux Puces de Saint Ouen and Marche Paul Berte are well-known flea markets and will enthuse any vintage seeker.
+Marché Aux Puces de Saint Ouen and Marche Paul Berte are well-known flea markets on the map, too.

 Dance along the Seine

-Paris has long since been a magnet for artists and musicians and it's classy and cool music venues throughout the city showcase just about every genre every night of the week.
-The Corsican Bar and Nightclub and Cave du 38 are filled with fun-seeking locals and tourists alike and feature DJs on weekends.
-For a more unique experience step aboard La Batofar and discover its bar, nightclub and concert hall, floating on the Seine!
-Jazz lovers should love the vibe of Caveu de la Hutchette.
-Every evening between June and August the left bank of Port St. Bernard is bustling with people strolling along the Seine, chilling out and ballroom dancing!
+Paris has long since been a magnet for artists and musicians, and it's classy music venues (which are among the top Paris attractions), showcase just about every genre throughout the week.
+The Corsican Bar and Nightclub and Cave du 38 are filled with locals and tourists alike, featuring DJs on the weekends.
+For a more unique experience, step aboard Le Batofar and discover a quirky bar, nightclub and concert hall, floating on the famous Seine!
+Jazz lovers can grab their dancing shoes and head to the city's Latin Quarter, where you'll find Caveau de la Huchette - one of the oldest and best Jazz bars in town.
+And if you're travelling between June and August, the left bank of Port St. Bernard is bustling with people wandering along the Seine and ballroom dancing!
 Dance lovers congregate in the Jardin Tino Rossi, to perfect their steps.

-Paris is the world capital of museums, with its famous Louvre being the most visited (and largest) in the world.
-You’ve also got the Musee d’Orsay, a trove of French treasures, and the National Museum of Modern Art, which you’ll find inside the architecturally stunning Pompidou Centre.
-For free street art and to see the urban art scene up close, the Canal St. Martin in the 10th arrondissement is the hub and also boasts cool restaurants and shops.
-For those who want a tour of the best local graffitti, Localers, offer a space invader tour appropriate for the whole family.
-Why not mix up your museum experience with the creepy Museum of Carnival Arts, the macabre History of Medicine Museum, the Vampire Museum or the Museum of Taxidermy and Skeletons?
+There are no shortage of museums in Paris, with the famous glass-domed Louvre being the most visited (and largest) in the world.
+Among the best museums in Paris is the Musee d’Orsay, a trove of French treasures, plus the National Museum of Modern Art, which you’ll find inside the architecturally stunning Pompidou Centre.
+If you want to catch sight of free street art, and discover the urban art scene up close, the Canal St. Martin in the 10th arrondissement is the go-to hub, also boasting a line-up of cool restaurants and shops.
+Why not mix up your museum experience with a creepy selection including the Museum of Carnival Arts, the macabre History of Medicine Museum, the Vampire Museum or the Museum of Taxidermy and Skeletons?